 Without a doubt, the best thing to do in Darwin is a day trip to Litchfield National Park.
 This national park boasts several incredible waterfalls and natural swimming pools for visitors to enjoy!

-Florence Falls, Buley Rockhole, Wangi Falls, and Tjaynera (Sandy Creek ) Falls are the most popular spots in the park.
+Florence Falls, Buley RockholeWangi Falls, and Tjaynera (Sandy Creek ) Falls are the most popular spots in the park.
 Many enjoy a stop at the termite mounds as well.

-Litchfield National Park is located only 45 minutes from the center of Darwin, making it possible to visit for a day trip!
+Litchfield National Park is located only 45 minutes from the centre of Darwin, making it possible to visit for a day trip!
 You can easily rent a car and visit the park on your own or join a tour group, like this Litchfield National Park Full-Day Tour.

 If you are a nature lover then you should explore on your own and bring a tent to spend at least one night in one of the campgrounds inside the park.
-The campgrounds are well equipped with fire pits with a hot plate for cooking, flush toilets and showers.
+The campgrounds are well equipped with fire pits with a hot plate for cooking, flush toilets, and showers.

-Enjoying Sandy Creek Falls in Litchfield National Park
+Termite mound in Litchfield National Park

 READ NEXT: Guide To Visiting Litchfield National Park In Top End